Matías Lugo

-Matías Gonzalo Lugo (born 10 May 2001) is an Argentine footballer who plays as a midfielder for Chilean club O'Higgins on loan from Argentinos Juniors.
+Matías Gonzalo Lugo (born 10 May 2001) is an Argentine footballer who plays as a midfielder for Barcelona S.C. on loan from Argentinos Juniors.

 Career

 Born in Benavídez, Tigre Partido, Argentina, Lugo is a product of Argentinos Juniors and made his professional debut in an Argentine Primera División match against Unión de Santa Fe on 14 August 2022.
 Subsequently, he was loaned out to Estudiantes de Buenos Aires for the 2023 season.
 He continued with them during 2024.
 In 2025, he moved to Chilean Primera División club O'Higgins on a one-year loan.